foundersandcoders/coursebook/src/workshops/cypress-testing/index.md

 npm init -y
 ```

+{% box %}

+### Linux users

+If you're on Linux you may need to install additional dependencies.
+You can find the commands you need [in Cypress's docs](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux).

+{% endbox %}

 Once you're inside your new directory and have generated a `package.json` file you can install Cypress as a dev dependency:

 ```shell